-On May 2, the second episode of “M Ai Subeki Hito ga Ite”, the drama based on the rise to fame of Ayumi Hamasaki, starring Kalen Anzai as Ayu, aired.
+On May 2, the third episode of “M Ai Subeki Hito ga Ite”, the drama based on the rise to fame of Ayumi Hamasaki, starring Kalen Anzai as Ayu, aired.

 After winning the marathon in episode 2, it was certain that Ayu would be making her debut.
 However, President Ohama never guaranteed it would be as a soloist.
 Instead, he says that she will be debuting in Sho’s girl group.
 This infuriates Masa, leading him to re-enact the Arthur meme.